Amber Rose Ace Of Diamonds Receipts Not Quite Valid Yet: Will Lawsuit Hurt Her?

 “She’s advocating for the women,” he continued.
 “She has a great message.”

-With Amber at the helm, the show is even poised to go international, Robinson told The New York Daily News.
+With Amber at the helm, the show is even poised to go international, Robinson told the New York Daily News.

 [Featured Image by Vivien Killilea/Getty Images for Flirt Cosmetics]